InnoQueue/backend/README.md

 ## 📌 About
 - For the Flutter project the Backend REST API was developed.
 - You can read [API documentation](https://documenter.getpostman.com/view/16213957/UVsSP4ER)
+- In case you want to reset database by default mock data, use this [endpoint](https://innoqueue.herokuapp.com/reset)
 - The backend is hosted on [Heroku](https://innoqueue.herokuapp.com)

 > Features on which we are working on can be found in [issues](https://github.com/InnoQueue/Backend/issues)